Rakhyvel/Orng_old/documentation.md

 x:IntOrBool = false -- Will be coerced to <bool:Bool>
 ```
-Sub-sum type values will be coerced up to a super-sum type.
+Sub-enum type values will be coerced up to a super-enum type.
 ```
 -- Super type
 IntOrBoolOrChar::Type = <